DevABM/Task/Jan/Day29/task29_answers.md

 Using Jenkins pipelines provides several benefits, including improved efficiency and repeatability, better visibility into the build process, and the ability to automate and standardize build processes across teams and projects.
 #
-5. How do you configure the job in Jenkins?<br>
+5. How do you configure the job in Jenkins?
 #
 To configure a job in Jenkins, follow these steps: